YanpengGONG/knownfull.github.io/_pages/about.md

 **Research interests**

  His current research interests include
+ - boundary elements method
- - computational mechanics,
+ - isogeometric analysis
- - high performance computing,
+ - high performance computing
- - multiscale simulation,
+ - multiscale methods for the electromechanical coupling
+ - interface fracture
+ - flexoelectric effect of materials at different scales
+ - modelling and design of metamaterials and nanostructures
- - model reduction techniques with special attention to semiconductor and
+ - model reduction techniques with special attention to semiconductor structures
- - electronic packaging structures.
+ - mechanical behavior of the materials and structures in electronic packaging